0xChijoke/0xChijoke/README.md

 - 🌍 Contributing to Open Source.

-- 📚 Learning about Token Engineering.
+- 📚 Learning about Token Engineering and DePIN.

-- 💡 Background in Electrical/Electronic Eng.

-- 🌟 Fun Fact: I have a passion for blending technology and imagination!

 <br/>